African Heads of States met in the Ethiopian capital Addis Ababa to discuss an array of challenges during this year’s AU Summit.

 Algeria boasts of her strong financial muscle owing to its vast natural gas – the country is Africa’s top gas exporter.

-Kenya on the other hand, cried foul over fiscal mistreatment by the global financial institutions for their continued unfair interest rates for the continent that is paying the ultimate price of climate change, despite contributing less in terms of global gas emission.
+Kenya on the other hand, accused the global financial institutions of mistreatment and unfair interest rates on climate change, despite contributing less in terms of global gas emission.

 Kenya’s President William Ruto in an interview with Al Jazeera, slammed the multilateral lenders for issuing favourable loan terms to the global north against the global south – specifically the African continent.

-“The multilateral financial institutions and the entire financial system has not been fair and accountable.
+“The multilateral financial institutions and the entire financial system is unfair.
 We do not want a financial institution that favours us, we want a fair one.

 All sovereign African states that have gone to international markets are paying anywhere around 10%, our compatriots in the global north anywhere between 0.001 % – that is not fair,” said Ruto.